History/Genealogy of the Festival

 While Hawaiian language theatre productions continued to be the primary focus of the festival, the Board of Directors also decided to expand the range of offerings that would be featured, celebrating the many ways that performance was being used to support the use of Hawaiian language.
 This yearʻs festival branched into slam poetry, film, and plays that are less than 100% in Hawaiian language.
 Works featured in the festival now are:

-With the intention of encouraging further growth in Hawaiian language theatre, the Board of Directors also decided to put out an invitation for proposals in collaborative playwriting: pairing a fluent Hawaiian language speaker with an experienced playwright, to work together to write a new work of theatre during the upcoming year, with the expectation that the new work would be ready for production the following year, able to be shared in KEAKAfest 2024.
-Successful proposals would receive:
+With the intention of encouraging further growth in Hawaiian language theatre, the Board of Directors also decided to put out an invitation for proposals in collaborative playwriting: pairing a fluent Hawaiian language speaker with an experienced playwright, to work together to write a new work of theatre during the upcoming year, with the hope that the new work would be brought to the next KEAKAfest.